AMIS-Services/sig-web-security/angular/EXERCISE.md

 In the previous step you stored the JWT after obtaining it from the authenticate resource.
 Currently this JWT is not used in requests as can be observed by all the `401 Unauthorized` messages in the Console.
 Of course you could add the JWT to every request manually, but Angular has a better solution; Interceptors.

-Interceptors are classes that implement HttpInterceptor and are called (chained) in every request.
-They have the intercept function that takes a HttpRequest object and a HttpHandler object.
+Interceptors are classes that implement HttpInterceptor.
+They have an intercept function that takes a HttpRequest object and a HttpHandler object.
+This function is called by Angular for every request (and response).
 The interceptor can do something with the HttpRequest object and then it should call handle(request) on the HttpHandler object to pass the request to the next interceptor.

 File `/blocks/interceptor/auth.interceptor.ts` holds the interceptor that should add the JWT to the header.
 Can you add the JWT to the header?
 Note that the session and local Storage services are already imported.

+Open User management (Administrator > User management).
+Do you see a table with available users?

 #### Bonus: handling expiration